 Always remove your pets prior to having an open house or viewing the property.
 Consider taking your dog for a walk or car ride for a few hours.
 He’ll enjoy the outing, and you’ll have a higher number of buyers walking the property.

 Although not everyone goes into the home buying experience trying to negotiate, many potential buyers try to get the best deal on a home that they can.
 It’s important to take every offer you receive as nothing personal, especially when they come in at $75K under your asking price.
 While selling your home can be insanely emotional, it’s crucial to avoid taking things personally during the selling process.
 Speak to your realtor about a fair counteroffer rather than walking away from a potential sale.
+Have a look at some of the Condos for sale in Clarington.

 Remember, buyers don’t have the emotional connection to your property; while you may see the hallways as the place your daughter took her first steps, no one else is going to connect that to the home.
 Remaining neutral is important, especially if you’re selling your home for the first time.